 30. What is it in the food that makes it "anti-ageing"?

-ProLon® is the first and only Periodic Fasting Mimicking Diet and is scientifically developed, and clinically proven to induce a fasting state which optimizes metabolic health and decreases age-related risk factors.
+ProLon® is the first and only Periodic Fasting Mimicking Diet and is scientifically developed, and clinically proven to induce a fasting state which optimises metabolic health and decreases age-related risk factors.
 The rejuvenation effect is the main reason why ProLon® followers lose fat very quickly while preserving lean body mass (muscle and bone).

 31. Can I participate in this programme if I have a history of allergy or may be gluten- or lactose-sensitive?

 The ProLon® dietary programme is lactose-free and gluten-free; so people who are lactose-intolerant or have coeliac disease are able to follow the diet.
 Participants with food allergies such as nuts, soy, tomato, or with any other known allergies to the ingredients, should avoid consuming ProLon® or wait until a version of ProLon® is produced that is free of allergens.